hgraph-io/hedera-app/README.md

 # Hedera WalletConnect Demo App

-A comprehensive demo application showcasing integration of Hedera with WalletConnect v1 and v2 protocols.
+A comprehensive demo application showcasing integration of Hedera with HWC (Hedera WalletConnect) v1 and v2 implementations.
 This app demonstrates best practices for developers building dApps on Hedera using the `@hashgraph/hedera-wallet-connect` library.

+> **Protocol Clarification**: Both HWC v1 and HWC v2 use the WalletConnect 2.0 protocol.
+The
+> version numbers refer to different implementations of the Hedera integration, not the
+> underlying WalletConnect protocol version.

 ## 🎯 Purpose

 This demo app serves as a reference implementation for developers integrating Hedera wallets into their dApps.
 It demonstrates:

-- **Dual Protocol Support**: Both WalletConnect v1 (legacy) and v2 (Reown AppKit)
+- **Dual Implementation Support**: Both HWC v1 (DAppConnector) and HWC v2 (Reown AppKit)
 - **Multi-Namespace Support**: Native Hedera protocol and EVM compatibility layer
 - **Complete Feature Set**: All major Hedera operations including transfers, signing, and queries
 - **Real-World Patterns**: Error handling, session management, and UI/UX best practices

 ## 🚀 Quick Start

 ### Prerequisites

 - Node.js 18+ and npm
 - A [Reown Cloud](https://cloud.reown.com) project ID (free)
 - A Hedera testnet account (get one at [portal.hedera.com](https://portal.hedera.com))